-We hit Fairlie and took a left turn at random when the road ran out with no obvious indication of where out motel was (Mt Cook Road).
-We stopped as the tourist info place for directions and promptly discovered that we'd turned exactly the wrong way and that, contrary to popular opinion and belief, the road that headed towards Mt Cook actually was Mt Cook Road.
+We hit Fairlie and took a left turn at random when the road ran out with no obvious indication of where out motel was (Mount Cook Road).
+We stopped as the tourist info place for directions and promptly discovered that we'd turned exactly the wrong way and that, contrary to popular opinion and belief, the road that headed towards Mount Cook actually was Mount Cook Road.
 Amazing...

 The motel found about 6-7 km out the other side of Fairlie, we checked in - well, as much checking in as we could in a country so laid back that the woman in charge here just said to us, "oh no, you can fix all that up tomorrow."
 She never asked for ID beyond "we called to book a room this morning."

 Bags unloaded, we drove back towards Fairlie for some sightseeing.
 We figured we'd stop at the same tourist info place for details of the scenic drive mentioned in the Lonely Planet book.
 On the way we stopped off at the Historic Woolshed.
 A sign at the entrance said $2.50 entry, pay at the shop on the way out.
 Well, we would have if the shop had had anyone there to take the money!
 There wasn't a person in sight in the whole place.
 Maybe not so surprising considering the smell in the woolshed proper!
 Pee-ew!
 But there was a whole gift shop, with woollen jumpers and other things just sitting there, completely unattended.
 These Kiwis are either really laid-back or non-existent!
 So we saw the shed for $0 - worth the price but I don't think it would have been worth $2.50.